Vulpes25/Vulpes-work/README.md

 NACA0012 mesh generate

 This source code is for 2D NACA0012 airfoil's mesh generating.
 It based on the elliptic partial differential equation.
-This code can also calculate the Cp for in 0 degree AOA
+This code can also calculate the Cp in 0 degree AOA